akitomoya616/Souls-Game/README.md

 ## Highlights:

 1) Collision detection (thought it was hard coded by comparing the current position with banned areas' positions)

 2) Transparent objects, including hourglass (with powder in it) on the table, ceiling that allows you to see the sky, golem boss in the boss room

 3) Hidden room with dynamic collision detection setting on that illusory wall (cannot pass it when the illusory wall is there)

 4) Customized shader that shows different light reflecting effect on specific walls

-## Changes made after receiving the feedback from Project Review assignment:
+## Changes made after receiving the feedback:

 1) Resized all the textures to power of two, instead of some odd values

 2) The fog gate at the front of the boss room is now "floating" like a GIF.
 What I did was setting up the Texture coordinates with parameter that frequently updates its own value